fbpx

 2. Pour cold water into the pot, leaving a few inches of space at the top.
 Bring to a boil over medium high heat.

 3. Reduce to medium and simmer for at least an hour.
-You can simmer the stock for up to 3 hours.
+You can simmer the chicken broth for up to 3 hours.

 Broth from scraps

-Note: As the stock simmers, impurities will float to the top in the form of a foam.
+Note: As the chicken broth simmers, impurities will float to the top in the form of a foam.
 Using a spoon, remove the foam and discard.

 4. Once completed, remove from the heat.
 Using tongs or a slotted spoon, remove the vegetables and chicken.

-5. Pour the cooled stock through a wire mesh strainer.
+5. Pour the cooled broth through a wire mesh strainer.
 Use right away or store for up to a week in the fridge in an air-tight container or jar.

 Chef Danielle Miele